 2015 Launch of revised accreditation model for Visiting Hospice Services

 2016 Expansion of accreditation model to include the 2012 Community Residential Hospice Standards

-2019 Review / update of standards for Organizational Oversight and Visiting Hospice
+2019 Review / update of Standards for Organizational Oversight and In-Home (Visiting) Hospice

 A hospice is a community-based organization (or a program offered by a multi-service organization) that provides support to individuals living with a progressive, life-limiting illness and their caregivers, family members, and friends.

 Support is provided at no cost to the service recipient in a variety of settings – including where the individual lives or in a homelike setting.